aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/conversion-and-saveas/excel-to-pdf/_index.md

 This REST API converts a spreadsheet file to a PDF‑format file.

 ## REST API

+**Prerequisites**
+- An OAuth 2.0 access token (Bearer) with the `CellsApi` scope.
+- API version `v3.0`.
+- The source Excel file must be stored in a supported storage (default is Aspose Cloud storage).
+- Rate limit: up to 60 requests per minute per account.

 | **API**            | **Type** | **Description**                      | **Swagger Link**                                                                                       |
 | :----------------- | :------- | :----------------------------------- | :----------------------------------------------------------------------------------------------------- |